Pro14 semi-finals - Leinster v Munster: TV details, kick-off time, team news and more

 Team news

 Leinster’s strength in depth is frightening, with a largely second-string side comfortably beating Ulster last time out.
-James Ryan, Tadhg Furlong and Dan Leavy are unlikely to feature with all three returning from injury, however Leo Cullen still has a wealth of international talent to call upon.
-Johnny Sexton is likely to return at outhalf, with Robbie Henshaw, Garry Ringrose and James Lowe to return in the backline.
+James Ryan, Tadhg Furlong and Dan Leavy are not involved with all three returning from injury, however Leo Cullen still has a wealth of international talent to call upon.
+Johnny Sexton returns at outhalf, with Robbie Henshaw, Garry Ringrose and James Lowe returning in the backline.
+Will Connors and Devin Toner have been selected ahead of Josh van der Flier and Ryan Baird in the forwards.

 Meanwhile Dan McFarland is waiting for news on the fitness of Jacob Stockdale - who has been featuring at fullback - and Stuart McCloskey, while Jordi Murphy is currently following return to play protocols after suffering a concussion against Leinster.
 Ulster are already without Iain Henderson, Will Addison, Sean Reidy, Robert Baloucoune and Luke Marshall.